jmewing/uckp-gen2/README.md

 # Once in recovery mode, update the device to version v0.8.6 (UCKP.apq8053.v0.8.6.8cf5792.181017.0942.bin)
 # This allows for more space on the original install/squish.fs locations
 # After updating to v0.8.6, reset to factory, then reboot.
 # scp/sftp/rsync this file to the cloud key.
+Default Username/Password is ubnt/ubnt

 # I had the file saved as reinstall.sh so:
 # bash ./reinstall.sh